 Apply to Present

-The application for the 21-22 SURPS is now open!
-Unlike previous years, SURPS will be held over a two-day span during Stanford Reunion in October.
-The first day will be for in-person presentations and the second day will be held for virtual presentations.
-Applicants should only plan to present at one venue.
+The application for the 23-24 SURPS is now open!
+SURPS will be held during Reunion Homecoming in October.
 Prior to submitting an application, students are encouraged to review the Eligibility Requirements.

 Please be aware of the following dates prior to submitting your application: